 - Internship sponsoring organization, department, and location

-- Supervisor or Human Resources (HR) contact name, title, phone number, and email
+- A supervisor or Human Resources (HR) contact name, title, phone number, and email

 - A summary of the Internship experience